dis-co/disco/README.md

 * enter path to DISCO log folder (if your workspace is located at "c:\disco" you could just press *enter* for default)
 * enter path to DISCO workspace folder (the fault location is "c:\disco" press *enter* for default)
 * check setting and confirm settings

+you only need to do this once on intitial installation or if your ip has changed!

 **start DISCO**